tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 #### Player Inventory Null Checking

-`UFPS` didn't expect some things to be called in edit mode.
+**Fixed in UFPS 1.7.** `UFPS` didn't expect some things to be called in edit mode.
 Here's a fix to add a null check in the player inventory script.
 Find the `Reset` method on `vp_PlayerInventory`.

 `Assets\UFPS\Base\Scripts\Gameplay\Player\vp_PlayerInventory.cs`